SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 - Added: If you use the internal Icon-Proxy, icons are now cached inside the browser for faster loading and flicker prevention, if you use them in overrides
 - Added: While sorting in Datasources table was set to descending, the new added datasource was sorted in wrongly
 - Added: Improved loading and filter time of the ioBroker object browser
-- Added: Object browser now supports smoother filtering including complete states (e.g. 0_userdata.0.example_state)
+- Added: Object browser now supports smoother filtering including complete states (e.g. 0_userdata.0.example_state).
+Further it shows the current value of the state (mobile after touching the state)
 - Added: Some code optimizations under the hood for smoother runtime
 - Added: Better information, why an element could not be deleted (e.g. existing connection)
 - Added: Few language corrections